datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 key: 47fc948fb1
 ```

-Dotplots are visual representations of data that enable quick insights into the collection of numbers.
+Dotplots are visual representations of data enabling quick insights into the numbers.
 Dotplots are also called stripcharts.

 The `dotplot()` function creates dotplots.